Margaret Atwood Is Writing A Sequel To 'The Handmaid's Tale'

 She added: "The other inspiration is the world we've been living in."

 In the brutal world of The Handmaid's Tale, environmental catastrophe has rendered many women infertile.
-Those who can still conceive are forced to become "handmaids," where they are sexual captives and bear children for government officials whose own wives cannot.
+Those who can still conceive are forced to become "handmaids," a role in which they are sexual captives and bear children for government officials whose own wives cannot.

 The book has struck a political chord in recent years.
 At protests around the world, particularly those regarding reproductive issues, women have rallied wearing the red cloaks and white bonnets of handmaids.